 A gentle internal examination is important to assess your reproductive organs.
 You may also have an ultrasound scan, blood tests and swabs.

 If you need more detailed investigation, perhaps using MRI scans or a hysteroscopy (telescopic inspection of the womb lining) or laparoscopy (keyhole inspection of the pelvic cavity) our endometriosis specialists can refer you for these.

 The treatment of endometriosis depends on the severity of your pelvic pain, and whether or not you are trying for a baby.

 Endometriosis treatments include painkillers and hormone treatments that damp down your menstrual cycle and ovulation.
 Sometimes surgery is needed to remove areas of endometriosis within the pelvis.
 Fertility treatments can also help you conceive.

 Our clinic in London

-The consultant gynaecologists at The Medical Chambers Kensington will discuss every step of your endometriosis diagnosis and help you decide which treatment is right for you.
+The Consultant Gynaecologists at The Medical Chambers Kensington will discuss every aspect of your endometriosis diagnosis and help you decide which treatment is right for you.

 To find out how our endometriosis specialists can help you, please use the links above or telephone 020 7244 4200 for a confidential chat.